 The Martian was Andy Weir’s first true novel.
 It first appeared on his website as a serialized, online novel.
 But, as its popularity grew, he made it available as a Kindle book for 99 cents.
 It was later picked up by a literary agent and sold to Crown Publishing Group.
 The print version appeared at #12 on The New York Times bestseller list.
 It was described by critics as one of the best science fiction novels of recent years.

-The story follows Mark Watney, an astronaut, and member of a mission to Mars that goes wrong.
+The story follows the character of Mark Watney, an astronaut, and member of a mission to Mars that goes wrong.
 After only six days on the planet (out of a month-long mission), a storm forces the crew to evacuate.
 Watney is caught up in the storm, injured, and presumed dead by his crew.
 He’s left on Mars alone with very few resources.
 Read a summary of The Martian here.

 Before NASA realizes he’s still alive, Watney uses his engineering and botany prowess to start growing potatoes and making water.
 With the provisions already available, he works to find a way to survive four years till the next mission.
 Here is a quote: